All Episodes

 Of course they are.

-They set up some sort of nonprofit foundation and they start fundraising, raising money for their cause.
+They set up some sort of non-profit foundation and they start fundraising, raising money for their cause.

-And then they live off, they take their salaries and so forth off that.
+They take their salaries and so forth off that.

 It's not even real work.

-Uh it's just another don't don't buy that 40 grand a year argument doesn't attract conservatives.
+Don't buy that 40 grand a year argument doesn't attract conservatives.

-That's that's uh intended to mislead you.
+That's intended to mislead you.

 Thank you.